LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Gravolith.md

 *3 charges per encounter*
 ##### Topple Toss
 When a creature successfully climbs onto the Gravolith, it can use a reaction to attempt to throw them off.
-The creature must make a Strength saving throw against a against a DC equal to 8 + the Gravolith's proficiency bonus + its Strength modifier.
+The creature must make a Strength saving throw against a DC equal to 8 + the Gravolith's proficiency bonus + its Strength modifier.
 On a failed save, the creature is forcefully thrown off and lands in an unoccupied space within 10 feet (or the nearest available space otherwise), taking bludgeoning damage equal to 1d6+4.

 *1 charge per encounter*